-The name of the character encoding.
-Normally this will be an official IANA character set name or alias.
-See http://www.iana.org/assignments/character-sets.
-Character set names are not case-sensitive, but SPSS appears to write them in all-uppercase.
+.
+Normally this will be an official IANA ttp://www.iana.org/assignments/ mes are not case-sensitive, but SPSS ap-

 This record is not present in files generated by older software.
-See also the character_code field in the machine integer info record (see [character-code], page 11).
+See also the character\ code field in the machine integer info record (see [character-code], page 11).

-When the character encoding record and the machine integer info record are both present, all system files observed in practice indicate the same character encoding, e.g. 1252 as character_code and windows-1252 as encoding, 65001 and UTF-8, etc.
+When the character encoding record and the machine integer info record are both present, all system files observed in practice indicate the same character encoding, e.g. 1252 as character\code and windows-1252 as encoding, 65001 and UTF-8, etc.

-If, for testing purposes, a file is crafted with different character_code and encoding, it seems that character_code controls the encoding for all strings in the system file before the dictionary termination record, including strings in data (e.g. string missing values), and encoding controls the encoding for strings following the dictionary termination record.
+If, for testing purposes, a file is crafted with different character\code and encoding, it seems that character\code controls the encoding for all strings in the system file before the dictionary termination record, including strings in data (e.g. string missing values), and encoding controls the encoding for strings following the dictionary termination record.